dungpa/dsls-in-action-fsharp/DSLCheatsheet.md

 This feature is not used very often in the translated examples, but it is worth mentioning anyway.
 UoMs are extremely nice to create DSLs in domains of science, engineering, etc.
-One of the nice DSLs using UoMs is ODSL which is [Microsoft SolverFoundation's DSL for optimization domain](http://blogs.msdn.com/b/lengningliu/archive/2009/09/04/optimization-domain-specific-language-in-f-with-units-of-measure.aspx).
+One of the nicest DSLs using UoMs is ODSL, [Microsoft SolverFoundation's DSL for optimization domain](http://blogs.msdn.com/b/lengningliu/archive/2009/09/04/optimization-domain-specific-language-in-f-with-units-of-measure.aspx).
 This DSL uses F# quotations to make placeholders for language elements and utilizes UoMs for expressing different kinds of units.

 ---